custinsights/custinsights.github.io/README.md

 #### Supervised Model Analysis

+We shall examine the learning curves of all the supervised models trained so far.

+##### Random Forest

 ![Learning Curve](assets/learningcurverf.png)

 *Learning Curve for Random Forest*

 The learning curve explores the effect of the size of the training data on the training and cross-validation scores.
 From the learning curve for the random forest, the training score increases profoundly until 1000 samples and beyond that we can see a linear increase as well but not as steep as towards the left half of the plot.